 The Commission received a great deal of information on the measurement of quality and outcomes through its public forums and from literature surveys done by its technical consultant.
-Based on this information the Commission concluded that the measurements of quality of services and of outcomes are still at a developmental stage.
-It would be premature to base payments on specific measurements of quality and outcomes.
-However, there are some national accrediting organizations working on refining the measurement of quality and outcomes and on the credentialing of mental health workers.
-Currently providers have little or no incentive to become accredited by these organizations as they would incur costs in going though the accreditation process, but would not receive any tangible benefits from being accredited.
+There are some national accrediting organizations working on refining the measurement of quality and outcomes and on the credentialing of mental health workers.
+Currently providers have little incentive to become accredited by these organizations as they would incur costs in going though the accreditation process, but would not receive many tangible benefits from being accredited.
+They can, however, apply for deemed status if they are accredited.
 The process of becoming accredited causes providers to critically examine their processes and systems, and to establish measures they might not otherwise consider.

 MHA could consider a program to help providers defray the costs of accreditation, and the costs they, or their employees, incur in the process of credentialing employees.
+MHA should also consider providing incentives to providers to implement electronic medical records systems.
+These have substantial potential to improve quality by, for example, preventing drug errors and flagging potential drug interactions.